Look - Keyboard-First Launcher#

 • Confirm you edited the active config path.
 LOOK_CONFIG_PATH overrides ~/.look.config when set.

-First Launch Issues#
+First Launch Issues (macOS)#

 Current releases are signed and notarized.
 If you still encounter Gatekeeper issues: